 To gain support for the NRA, Roosevelt requested the creation of a new stamp, which he emphasized must be “issued at once to be most effective.”
 After Roosevelt suggested the stamp, it was produced and placed on sale in just 13 working days.

-Author Brian C. Baur notes the public was divided on the stamp design.
+Roosevelt was pleased with the stamp, which he called “grand.”
+However, the public was divided.
 Some remarked on the way the farmer carried his scythe on his left shoulder, which is rarely done by real farmers.
 Others noticed the characters were walking in step except the businessman, which they interpreted as meaning he wasn’t looking ahead to recovery as the others were.
 And some pointed out that while four people were portrayed, they only shared 7 legs between them.

 In 1935, the act was found to be unconstitutional by a unanimous Supreme Court decision.

 Click here to read the full text of the act.